 “There is no appetite for this among the American public.
 Donald Trump – similar to Barack Obama – wants to avoid involvement in foreign civil wars,” Mr. Ford said in an interview with The National.
 He added that Turkish President Recep Tayyip Erdogan will be happy to see an Assad offensive against the Syrian Kurds, who Turkey views as an extension of the insurgent Kurdistan Workers Party (PKK).

-During a recent trip to northern Syria, Noah Bonsey, Senior Analyst for Syria at the International Crisis Group, wrote that the likelihood of future U.S. support for the federal project led by Syria’s Kurds was repeated topic of discussion, one no doubt more-recently fueled by Secretary of State Rex Tillerson, who said last month that Washington’s preferred “end state” is a unified Syria, albeit one where the Syrian people “put in place a new constitution, have free and fair elections, and select a new leadership.
+During a recent trip to northern Syria, Noah Bonsey, Senior Analyst for Syria at the International Crisis Group, wrote that the likelihood of future U.S. support for the federal project led by Syria’s Kurds was a repeated topic of discussion, one no doubt more-recently fueled by Secretary of State Rex Tillerson, who said last month that Washington’s preferred “end state” is a unified Syria, albeit one where the Syrian people “put in place a new constitution, have free and fair elections, and select a new leadership.

 Whether the government of Syria will ultimately accept the qualifications attained by Syrian children in Tabqa is uncertain.